PhilEZad/2nd-Semester-Exam/README.md

 4. Login with the username: 'admin' and the password: 'admin'

-5. play around and refer to the report about functionallity.
+5. Play around and refer to the report sections concerning functionality.

 ## Dependencies